 The repair and maintenance for all commercial vehicle inspection related systems, including, but not limited to, PBBTs, CVIEW, IBSS, LPR, DOT readers and overview cameras are anticipated to cost \$810,000 for operations and maintenance of eScreening equipment and \$65,000.00 for CVIEW maintenance per year.
-The purchase of PreScreening equipment is funded through the ITD program.
-All of the pre screening maintenance is funded through the MCSAP grant.
+The purchase of Prescreening equipment is funded through the ITD program.
+All of the pre-screening maintenance is funded through the MCSAP grant.
 It is imperative this equipment be maintained in order to provide the data to maintain out-of-service rates and keep unsafe drivers and/or their vehicles off the road.

-SafetyNet is maintained by the State's Strategic Technology Solutions Department.
-FY 2022 Updates per BIL funding: The report for the billing has been identified and the estimated cost is approximately \$1,856.92 per month.
-Tennessee is requesting \$22,283.00 to cover reports submitted by the STS department.
+SafetyNet is maintained by the State's Strategic Technology Solutions Department within the state.
+The report for the billing has been identified and the estimated cost is approximately \$1,840.00 per month.
+Tennessee is requesting \$22,080.00 to cover reports submitted by the STS department.

-Tennessee is considering requesting assistance to change the inspection software to an FMCSA approved software known as INSPECT.
-Tennessee is also considering using the updated version of ASPEN depending on outcome of testing results.
-Tennessee is currently requesting a small amount for this line item to allow for funding if INSPECT becomes the preferred inspection software.
-The current request is for \$493.00.
+Tennessee may request assistance to change the inspection software to an FMCSA approved software known as INSPECT.
+Tennessee is also considering using the updated version of ASPEN depending on the new software testing results.
+A line item for inspection software is included in the budget to allow for funding if INSPECT becomes the preferred inspection software.
+The current request is for \$70.00.